Ravi Bishnoi

 Ravi Bishnoi (born 5 September 2000) is an Indian international cricketer.
-He plays for the Indian national team in white ball cricket.
-He is a right-arm leg-break bowler.
-He made his International debut in February 2022.
-He plays for Lucknow Super Giants in the Indian Premier League and Gujarat in domestic cricket.
-He first came in limelight when he played for India in the 2020 U19 Cricket World Cup, finishing as the tournament's highest wicket-taker with 17 dismissals.
+He plays for the India national team as a right-arm leg-break bowler.
+Bishnoi represents Gujarat in domestic cricket and Rajasthan Royals in the Indian Premier League.

 Early life

-Bishnoi was born and raised in Bishnoi Family in the Birami village of Jodhpur, Rajasthan.
-Due to the lack of cricket culture and facilities in West Rajasthan, he, along with his friends and with the help of two coaches, Pradyot Singh Rathore and Shahrukh Pathan, built a cricket academy named Spartans Cricket Academy where they themselves did all the mason work owing to financial difficulties so that he could train.
+Bishnoi was born in Jodhpur, Rajasthan.
+Due to the lack of cricket culture and facilities in West Rajasthan, he, along with his friends and with the help of two coaches, Pradyot Singh Rathore and Shahrukh Pathan, built a cricket academy named Spartans Cricket Academy where they themselves did all the masonry work owing to financial difficulties so that he could train.
 He was snubbed for the U-16 trials once and for the U-19 trial twice by the selectors before his coaches asked them to give him another chance and finally got selected for the U-19 Rajasthan squad.
 In March 2018, he was called up by Rajasthan Royals as a net bowler.